 Genesis 1:27 says, “God created mankind in his own image, in the image of God he created them; male and female he created them.”
 The Biblical story says that human beings–male and female–were created with inherent value.

 It is likely we are not all that impressed at such a declaration.
-We have heard them, literally for millennia.
+We have heard these words, literally, for millennia.
 (And this is sort of my point; we’ve heard them so long, we were bound to listen to them at some point.)
-But how would they would have sounded like in the ancient world–ridiculous, preposterous?
+But how would these words have sounded in the ancient world–ridiculous, preposterous?